Bible103

 BOOK OF LEVITICUS.

-This book is named after the Levites (the descendants of Levi, one of Jacob’s 12 sons), because their role was to be the priests, that is, to perform the animal sacrifices for the forgiveness of sins, and this book provides instructions for them.
+This book is named after the Levites (the descendants of Levi, one of Jacob’s 12 sons).
+Their role was to be the priests, that is, to perform the animal sacrifices for the forgiveness of sins, and this book provides instructions for them.
 God gives details for the sacrifices and the festivals, and stresses the importance of holiness.

 THE BLOOD SACRIFICE SYSTEM